ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

-Run this for each sample by replacing the sample name or you can use the script samples_sortbam.sh from **the scripts folder in the repository.** Here -@ refers to the number of processers and you can change that as per your PC configuration.
+Run this for each sample by replacing the sample name or you can use the script samples_sortbam.sh from **the scripts folder in the repository.** Here -@ refers to the number of processers.

 #### 4b.
 Reference-Guided Transcript Assembly